 Forest Ave.
 Restaurant, 8 Sussex Terrace: I had one of my best meals at Forest Ave. which was a 15 minute walk from my hotel.
 The owners, John and Sandy Wyer, were delightful.
 They offer tasting menus where you can choose the number of courses.
 I had a lovely heirloom tomato salad with goat’s yoghurt, a perfect monkfish entree with fresh asparagus and smoked cod’s roe, a tasty cheese course and small petit four to top off the meal.
 They also included several other small bites along the way.

-They recently opened Forest & Marcy a short distance away which features wines and small plates in an attractive contemporary setting.
+They have a sister operation, Forest & Marcy, a short distance away which features wines and small plates in an attractive contemporary setting.
 125 Leeson St. Upper.